Taking your Caravan, Motorhome or Campervan on Condor Ferries

 Condor Ferries cannot book your caravan travel direct to Jersey as an entry permit is required.
-Please make your reservations through the campsite and they will supply you with an entry permit.
+Please contact Jersey Planning and Building Services

 Taking your Caravan to Guernsey

 At present, caravans travelling from the UK or Europe are not allowed in Guernsey.
-From March 2011, motorhomes owners will be able to travel to Guernsey with a
+From March 2011, motorhomes owners can travel to Guernsey with a

 Taking your Caravan to France

 At present, caravans and motorhomes are not permitted on our fast ferry connecting services from the UK to St Malo and vice versa.
 Caravans and

 France your passport.
 You will then be given you boarding cards and a car sticker showing your arrival destination.
 The sticker should be placed on

 to confirm that you are within our ramp limits of 3.5 tonnes gross laden weight.

 boarding cards should be kept with you at all times.
 You will need to show them if asked to do so, and if you wish to make a purchase in the onboard Duty

 You may notice vehicles that checked in after you are loaded onto the ferry before you.
 This is because many of our services stop at more than one port,

 When you return to the car deck on busy sailings you may find that other vehicles have been parked close to your car.
 If you are unable to access your

 Please take care when moving around the car deck.